Death Classification: Line of Duty Death

 Following the incident a large manhunt for Bellamy, Hayden and Sanders was conducted.
 On December 29, 1968, Sanders was apprehended at his apartment and charged with first degree murder.
 Hayden was found three weeks later beaten to death on the south side.
 In February, 1970, Bellamy was captured and also charged with first degree murder.
 In March, 1970, Bellamy was found guilty and sentenced to 199 years in prison during a separate trial.
 On December 4, 1970, Sanders was found guilty during a jury trial and on December 30, 1970, he was sentenced to 70 to 100 years in prison for the murder of Officer Ferguson.
 Sanders was also sentenced to serve a consecutive sentence of 15 to 30 years for the attempted murder of Officer Cambric.
 Bellamy later died in prison.

-Officer Ferguson was waked at Kenny Brothers Funeral Home located at 5438 South Halsted Street and his funeral mass was held at Visitation Catholic Church located at 843 West Garfield Boulevard.
+Officer Ferguson was waked at Kenny Brothers Funeral Home located at 5438 South Halsted Street.
+His funeral mass was held at Visitation Catholic Church located at 843 West Garfield Boulevard.
 He was laid to rest on December 30, 1968 in St. Mary Catholic Cemetery, 3801 West 87th Street, Evergreen Park, Illinois.
-His grave is located in Lot W1/2 45, Block --, Section KC.
+His grave is located in Lot W1/2 45, Block –, Section KC.

 Patrolman Joseph Francis Ferguson, Sr., born May 17, 1943, received his Probationary Appointment to the Chicago Police Department on June 14, 1965.
 He earned 1 Award of Valor (Posthumously), 1 Blue Star Award (Posthumously) and 4 Honorable Mentions during his career.